Prakasam district: Administrative divisions

-The District comprises three revenue divisions viz., Ongole, Kanigiri and Markapur.
-There are a total of 38 mandals, with 12 in Ongole division, 13 in Kanigiri division and 13 in Markapur division.
-Ongole mandal is proposed to be divided into Ongole Urban and Ongole Rural mandals in 2023.

-Urban administrative divisions of Panchayatraj include Ongole (Municipal Corporation), Markapur (Municipality) and 5 Nagar panchayats for Chimakurthy, Giddalur, Podili, Darsi and Kanigiri.
+The district comprises three revenue divisions viz.,Addanki, Kandukur and Ongole.
+There are a total of 27 mandals, with 10 in Addanki division, 7 in Kandukur division, and 11 in Ongole division.
+Urban administrative divisions of Panchayatraj include Ongole (Municipal Corporation), Addanki (Municipality), Kandukur (Municipality) and 2 Nagar panchayats for Chimakurthy and Darsi.
 The rural administrative divisions of Panchayatraj include 715 Gram Panchayats.
 There are about 769 Inhabited Revenue villages in the district.

 Mandals

-The list of 39 mandals in Prakasam district under three revenue divisions are listed in the following table:
+The list of 28 mandals in Prakasam district under three revenue divisions are listed in the following table: